 Assets and liabilities are classified in their entirety based on the lowest level of input that is significant to the fair value measurement.
-All financial instruments are classified as Level 1 items.
+As at October 31, 2015 the fair value of the Company's financial instruments approximate their carrying value due to their short term nature.
+All financial instruments are all classified as Level 1 items.